Join Our Initiative Browse the Datasets Contribute a New Dataset

 Refer to the datasetcard.md

-for details about the metadata fields Hugging Face (and we!) recommend for inclusion in a YAML block at the top of the README.md
+for details about the metadata fields Hugging Face recommends for inclusion in a YAML block at the top of the README.md

 .
-We comment on these fields below, see Table 1.
+We comment on these fields below, in Table 1.

 The templates/README_guide.md